+Pitch Pine

-Pitch Pine (Pinus rigida) Pitch Pine is uncommon in Polk County, but there are several records of its occurrence at higher elevation sites in the western parts of the of other Greenbriers.
+(Pinus rigida) Pitch Pine is uncommon in Polk County, but there are several records of its occurrence at higher elevation sites in the western parts of the county.
+As we progress from autumn into winter, keep a look out on dry, south-facing, rocky slopes.

+Pitch Pine is unique among the Pines of our region in that it has stiff needles mainly in fascicles (bundles) of three.
+Tufts of needles are often seen protruding directly out of the bark on the trunk of the tree.
+The bark on the main trunk of mature trees is rough and divided into many deeply furrowed channels.
+The female cones are flat-bottomed and armed with stout prickles of other Greenbriers.
 It is confined to wet sites, such as bogs, swamp forests, or floodplains.
 Coral Greenbrier may also be separated from other members of the genus by the color of its flowers which tend to be light-brown.